Thank you for connecting with the Women’s Center. We are wishing health, safety, and care for all members of our communities.

 Opportunities to Engage with the Women’s Center

-Visit Safe Campus for the best up-to-date U of M system-wide information on COVID-19 infections and action, including University FAQs on the outbreak, messages from UMN leadership, and links to more information.
+Visit Safe Campus for the best up-to-date U of M system-wide information on COVID-19 infections and action, including messages from U of M leadership and links to more information.

 Access Office for Equity and Diversity-specific resources, i.e., ways in which OED units and initiatives continue to offer programming, consultation and support.